-University in Montreal.
-Subjects taught include Canadian poetry and
+at McGill University in Montreal.
+Subjects taught include Canadian

-fiction; First Nations writers; bibliography and the history of the
+poetry and fiction; First Nations writers; bibliography and the

-book.
-We met to discuss an article he wrote for Canadian Poetry
+history of the book.
+We met to discuss an article he wrote for

-entitled " ‘Significant Little Offerings’: The Origin of the
+Canadian Poetry entitled ‘Significant Little Offerings: The Origin

 We talk, among other things, about the literary publishing